• Skip to primary navigation

 Super Easy Crab Salad/ https://www.hwcmagazine.com

-Chieko-san did not originally add edamame beans or peas to her version of crab salad but we wanted pop in a little extra protein, fiber and vitamins in our salad.
-If you want to make a vegan version of this salad, increase the amount of edamame beans, hold the crab and replace the Kewpie Japanese Mayonnaise with a vegan brand mayonnaise instead.
+Edamame beans or peas add a pop of color, protein, fiber and vitamins in our Asian crab salad.
+If you want to make a vegan version of this salad exchange the imitation crab meat with hearts of palm, increase the amount of edamame beans, and replace the Kewpie Japanese Mayonnaise with a vegan brand mayonnaise.

 Super Easy Crab Salad/ https://www.hwcmagazine.com

-This super easy crab salad is delicious served inside a lettuce cup, on a sandwich, piled high on a cracker or plain just on its own.
+This Japanese crab salad is delicious served inside a lettuce cup, on a sandwich, piled high on a cracker or plain just on its own.

 As the seasons are changing, we are looking for more lighter salad recipes.
 Have you tried our Thai Pomelo Crab Salad , Curried Tuna Salad Roll Ups or Chinese Chicken Salad and Goji Berry Dressing